bhavyasrivastava95/bhavyasrivastava95/README.md

-I'm a PhD Candidate in Economics at Georgetown University.
+I'm an Economist at the World Bank.
 My work focuses on Environmental Economics, Development Economics, and Agricultural Economics.

 <!--